CreateUNSW/github-pages-workshop/__slides/Going_Further.md

 * Other generators
   * [11ty](https://www.11ty.dev/)
-    * Workshop Presenter Jack has been using it for [UNSW iGEM](https://github.com/UNSW-iGEM/wiki-2020)
+    * Jack has been using it for [UNSW iGEM](https://github.com/UNSW-iGEM/wiki-2020)
     * Supports heaps of template languages
     * Not super hard to move to from Jekyll
-    * Can use Javascript to define your own liquid filters
+    * Can use Javascript to define your own liquid filters ❤️❤️
   * Hugo, Gatsby, Wintersmith etc.

 COLUMN